PerturbedSpark/PerturbedSpark/README.md

 ## Hi there 👋

-- 🌱 I’m currently testing out the Bmad method on a small KMP project.
-Wish me luck 🍀!
+- 🌱 I’m currently learning more about MCP and agentic development

 <!--
 **PerturbedSpark/PerturbedSpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.